 Since medieval times ‘The Grove’ has been a special place.
 We don’t know when people first decided to settle in the place where Hawkwood now stands.
 We do however know that there has been some form of settlement here from very early times.
 This is not surprising as the house is on the South facing slope of wooded hills which form a semi-circle of protection from the North and open to the South with views of the escarpment and in the distance the Severn Sea.

-Close to the spring is an elegant, ancient sycamore tree, estimated to be over 400 years old.
+Close to the on-site natural spring is an elegant, ancient sycamore tree, estimated to be over 400 years old.
 Clearly, this is a place completely in harmony with the environment.
 Since the earliest time, the estate has worked with the land, farming sheep, cattle and crops and providing a living for the local community.
 The early owners of what is now Hawkwood were mill owners using the power of the local streams to use the wool they gathered from Cotswold sheep, known as the Cotswold Lion, to create the finest woollen and felt cloth.
-In fact, the area was famed for producing the cloth for the uniforms of British troops who became known as ‘redcoats’ after the colour of the famous Stroudwater Scarlet cloth.
 The local mills produced excellent broadcloth, plus the finest quality tweed and the green cloth for snooker and billiard tables, which is still produced in the area.

 The house itself is ‘Victorian neo-Gothic’ style built in the 1840s after the existing Jacobean house was severely damaged by fire.
 Parts of the stable block date from the Jacobean period (the early 1600’s) built on even older foundations.

-Hawkwood became an adult education college in 1947 when Lily Whincop, who had recently bought Hawkwood, and her friend Margaret Bennell (who wanted to set up an adult education college) met on the 20th November, and over a cup of tea Lily said; ‘I have a house, you have a plan, couldn’t we put them together?’
+Hawkwood became an adult education college in 1947 when Lily Whincop, who had recently bought Hawkwood, and her friend Margaret Bennell (who wanted to set up an adult education college) met on the 20th November, and Lily said; ‘I have a house, you have a plan, couldn’t we put them together?’
 And so Hawkwood in its current form was born.

-Today Hawkwood welcomes many and varied groups both to its own programme of courses covering, the arts, nature and sustainability, spirituality, and health and well being.
+Today Hawkwood welcomes many and varied groups both to its own programme of courses, events and festivals covering, the arts, nature and sustainability, spirituality, and health and well being.
 Hawkwood is also a stunning conference venue within a sustainable environment and we actively support ethical organisations to run their own trainings, away days or events on a fully catered residential basis or simply for the day.

 Come and join us as we continue our journey, creating day by day an even more exciting history.